 Ruby Receptionists is the most popular virtual receptionist service out there.
 If you’re not able to hire a receptionist or legal assistant to answer calls, consider hiring a virtual service that covers your phones (Bonus: Ruby Receptionists integrates with both Clio Manage and Clio Grow).
 No missed calls means no missed opportunities for lucrative cases.

 Often lost in the march forward with technology, tools, and toys is the need to keep privacy and data security at the forefront.
 As the ‘young guy’ taking part in many conversations with lawyers about modernizing firms’ practices, the fretting about security and privacy sometimes sounds paranoid, but even those of us who are gung-ho about legal tech have to remember our mandate as attorneys to protect client data and communications, and to abide by professional conduct rules.

 Responsiveness is key for securing new business (and for a positive client experience), but you’ll also need to make sure you’re communicating via secure channels and taking proper measures to keep all client communications confidential.

-If you are a Clio user, you already have all you need to meet these clients’ expectations for convenience and responsiveness.
-If not, they offer a free trial to get you started.
+Legal technology like Clio provides all you need to meet these clients’ expectations for convenience and responsiveness.
+If not, you can get a free trial.